satshacopter/satshacopter-250X/README.md

 <img src="media/main_frame_and_supports.jpg" width="70%">

-The upper frame is from 4mm plywood, also this is pretty easy cut you can use the laser cutter:
+The upper frame is from 4mm plywood, also this is a pretty easy cut you do can by using again the laser cutter:

 <img src="media/upper_frame.jpg" width="70%">